Dogs can be allergic to all sorts of things and canine skin allergies make your pet itchy and miserable.

 Although some allergies might cause your pup to sneeze or cough, by far the most common symptoms of an allergic reaction is skin irritation and inflammation.

-Removing the allergen is the only way to 'cure' canine skin allergies, so it's really important to take the time to figure out what's causing your dog's allergies.
+Removing the allergen is the only way to 'cure' canine skin allergies, so it's really important to take the time to figure out what's causing the problem.

 This page will help you do both!